k1915361/2024-Nov-frontend-nextjs/README.md

 [ ] save the new model or the dataset after an action.
 [ ] actions database: new dataset/model saved in file system.
+[ ] model forking.
+[ ] Integrate models and dataset action scripts.
+[ ] Make video demo and send to Team of the update at 26th Feb.

 [ ] DD.MM.
 Todo description.

+[x] 17.02.
+Test all action buttons.
 [x] 14.02.
 Enable HTTPs on both Django and Next app - set up local certificate authority (CA).
 Document this setup.
 [x] 05.02. register page (NextJS).
 [x] 10.02. after login redirect to previous page (or to homepage).
 (I thought user may want to go back to previous page which may not be the homepage. redirect to previous page?)